-Cabot Securitisation UK Ltd ("Cabot Securitisation"), an indirect subsidiary of Encore, has a senior facility for a committed amount of £350.0 million (as amended, the "Cabot Securitisation Senior Facility").
-The Cabot Securitisation Senior Facility matures in September 2026.
-Funds drawn under the Cabot Securitisation Senior Facility bear interest at a rate per annum equal to SONIA plus a margin of 3.00% plus, for periods after September 18, 2024, a step-up margin ranging from zero to 1.00%.
+Prior to November 20, 2023, Cabot Securitisation UK Ltd ("Cabot Securitisation"), an indirect subsidiary of Encore, had a senior facility for a committed amount of £350.0 million (as amended, the "Cabot Securitisation Senior Facility"), which would mature in September 2026.
+Prior to November 20, 2023, funds drawn under the Cabot Securitisation Senior Facility beared interest at a rate per annum equal to SONIA plus a margin of 3.00% plus, for periods after September 18, 2024, a step-up margin ranging from zero to 1.00%.
+The Company amended its Cabot Securitisation Senior Facility, effective November 20, 2023, to extend the maturity date from September 2026 to September 2028 and reduce the committed amount from £350.0 million to £255.0 million.
+Effective November 20, 2023, funds drawn under the Cabot Securitisation Senior Facility bear interest at a rate per annum equal to SONIA plus a margin of 3.20% plus, for periods after September 18, 2026, a step up margin ranging from zero to 1.00%.

-As of December 31, 2022, the outstanding borrowings under the Cabot Securitisation Senior Facility were £350.0 million (approximately \$423.5 million based on an exchange rate of \$1.00 to £0.83, the exchange rate as of December 31, 2022).
-The obligations of Cabot Securitisation under the Cabot Securitisation Senior Facility are secured by first ranking security interests over all of Cabot Securitisation's property, assets and rights (including receivables purchased from Cabot Financial UK from time to time), the book value of which was approximately £349.7 million (approximately \$423.1 million based on an exchange rate of \$1.00 to £0.83, the exchange rate as of December 31, 2022) as of December 31, 2022.
-The weighted average interest rate was 4.33% and 3.11% for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2023, the outstanding borrowings under the Cabot Securitisation Senior Facility were £255.0 million (approximately \$324.6 million based on an exchange rate of \$1.00 to £0.79, the exchange rate as of December 31, 2023).
+The obligations of Cabot Securitisation under the Cabot Securitisation Senior Facility are secured by first ranking security interests over all of Cabot Securitisation's property, assets and rights (including receivables purchased from Cabot Financial UK from time to time), the book value of which was approximately £324.6 million (approximately \$413.2 million based on an exchange rate of \$1.00 to £0.79, the exchange rate as of December 31, 2023) as of December 31, 2023.
+The weighted average interest rate of the Cabot Securitisation Senior Facility was 7.68% and 4.49% for the years ended December 31, 2023 and 2022, respectively.
+As discussed in "Note 3: Derivatives and Hedging Instruments," the Company uses interest rate derivative contracts to manage its risk related to the interest rate fluctuation in its variable interest rate bearing debt.
+The weighted average interest rate of the Cabot Securitisation Senior Facility including the effect of the hedging instruments was 5.41% and 4.33% for the years ended December 31, 2023 and 2022, respectively.